Comparative Cultural Studies and

 Ph.D., University of Michigan, Ann Arbor

-- Ph.D. in American Culture, University of Michigan, Ann Arbor
+- Ph.D. and MA in American Culture, University of Michigan, Ann Arbor

 - B.A in African American Studies (concentration in Cultural Anthropology), Wesleyan University, Middletown

 - Transnational Feminist Cultural Studies